alvinleung1996/tutoria-server/README.md

 ## Major Use Cases
 ### 1. Book Session
+    1. Search for tutor
+    2. Select tutor
+    3. Select timeslot
+    4. Confirm booking and payment
 ### 2. Cancel Session
+    1. Select booked session
+    2. Confirm cancellation
 ### 3. Lock All Sessions
-This is not implemented by the scheduler.
+This is not implemented by the scheduler but only done by checking conditions.

 ### 4. End All Sessions
+#### Cron
 Scheduler is not implemented because it is OS-specific.
 A cron file is created to manually End All Sessions that have passed, which can be run by this command:
 ```
 $ python manage.py runcrons --force
 ```
+    1. System searches for all sessions not ended
+    2. System performs payment(if needed) and send corresponding messages
+    3. System marks all those sessions as ended
 ## Database
 SQLite in django has been used